← Back to Stories

 Key details reported by multiple sources:

-• Three men were killed at the Islamic Center of San Diego: security guard Amin Abdullah, Mansour Kaziha, and Nader Awad.
+• Three men were killed at the Islamic Center of San Diego: security guard Amin Abdullah (51), mosque elder Mansour Kaziha (78), and neighbor Nadir Awad (57).

-• The shooters referenced the 'Sons of Tarrant' (a reference to the Christchurch mosque shooter) and used white supremacist symbols in their writings.
+• The shooters referenced the 'Sons of Tarrant' (a nod to the Christchurch mosque shooter) and expressed hatred toward Muslims, Jews, LGBTQ+ people, Black people, and other groups in their writings.

 Points of Difference